-The Barry University online Master of Business Administration in Marketing program prepares graduates to advance into management and leadership positions within the evolving realm of global marketing.
+The Barry University online Master of Business Administration (MBA) in Marketing program prepares graduates to advance into management and leadership positions within the evolving realm of global marketing.
 Students receive training applicable to a range of marketing management roles including product manager, marketing manager or director, market research analyst, marketing analyst, brand manager, and sales manager.

 The American Marketing Association defines the trade as follows: “Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.”

 Marketing managers have a variety of management functions in these institutions, activities, and processes, with the duties of managing marketing campaigns and programs, developing marketing plans, devising effective strategies, tracking results, and coordinating marketing research projects.
 In addition, marketing managers often hire staff, build teams, and manage budgets.